 The programmed hypothesis of aging holds that it is caused by evolved biological mechanisms.
-In this paradigm, a predetermined genetic program tamps down hormone levels as we age, suppresses the immune system, and expends fewer resources on DNA repair as the organism (or person) gets older.
+In this paradigm, a predetermined genetic program tamps down hormone levels as we age, dials down the immune system, and expends fewer resources on DNA repair as the organism (or person) gets older.
 Genes known to be associated with aging are either activated or suppressed depending upon their function at various stages of life.

 After decades of research, neither hypothesis has produced proven longevity therapies.
 The information hypothesis of aging, developed by David Sinclair, unifies these concepts and points to new strategies.
 It is based on epigenetics, the processes that regulate how genes are turned on (expression) or turned off (silencing).
 It is how each of the 30 trillion cells in the human body can become for example a skin cell or a brain cell though they all have the exact same DNA.
-Epigenetics also regulates the day-to-day activity of cells.
-If genes are the pages in a reference manual, epigenetics is the bookmarks, dogeared corners, and highlighter markups.
-Epigenetic changes are inherited through cell replication cycles, leaving a permanent record of gene activity.
-As DNA degrades over time, cell repair mechanisms deteriorate as well, due to certain genes being silenced or becoming dysfunctional; this is all reflected in the epigenetic record.